tarekziade/blog/entries/decentralization.rst

 :category: mozilla
 :author: Tarek Ziade

-The fine folks at the Paris took the opportunity of our presence to organize a "Meet the Cloud Services French Team" event yesterday night.
+The fine folks at the Mozilla Paris office took the opportunity of our presence (Alexis/Remy/myself) to organize a "Meet the Cloud Services French Team" event yesterday night.
 Among all the discussions we had, one topic came back several times during the evening.

 **How do we let people using our services, host their data anywhere they want**